FuzzicalLogic/Juice/README.md

 Sonc(jQ) is a complete rework of [Sonic.js](https://github.com/padolsey/Sonic).
 The primary goal of this redesign was to take advantage of the usability of the jQuery framework without making it a dependency.
 Secondary goals included providing more consistent expected behavior and reducing the overall amount of code required to begin using Sonic as a whole.

+See the [Change Log](https://github.com/FuzzicalLogic/Sonic-jQ-Plugin/blob/master/changelog.md) for milestones and roadmap.

 ### Usage

 Currently, the plugin requires jQuery (tested with 1.9+).